vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 ```

-and then you can the flags to specify the plugins:
+Then you can use this plugin in the command line like this.
 ```
     --enable-auto-tool-choice \
     --tool-parser-plugin <absolute path of the plugin file>
     --tool-call-parser example \
     --chat-template <your chat template> \
 ```